Districts of Iloilo City: Background

 The territorial expansion of Iloilo City with its seven districts.

 Arevalo was the first municipality in the area to be formally settled and established by the Spanish.
 It initially served as the capital of the province of Oton (now Iloilo province) before the seat of power was moved to a location near the mouth of the Iloilo River known as La Punta and later became Iloilo.
 The new capital gradually developed into a thriving business center and, by the 19th century, had emerged as a significant trading port.
 Iloilo gained cityhood on October 5, 1889, and as the city expanded, nearby municipalities were considered for incorporation.

 Jaro officially became a city in 1891.
 In 1903, Jaro (including Leganes), La Paz, Mandurriao, and Molo were merged with the city of Iloilo.
 Pavia was also incorporated into Iloilo in 1905, but on February 15, 1908, both Jaro and Pavia were separated from Iloilo, with Pavia being re-established as part of Jaro.
 La Paz also regained its autonomy in 1920.

-On July 16, 1937, Iloilo was officially re-chartered by the American government, and the surrounding municipalities of Arevalo, La Paz, Mandurriao, and Molo were consolidated into the city.
-Jaro, following the separation of Leganes and Pavia in the 1920s, was formally absorbed into Iloilo City on January 7, 1941.
+On July 16, 1937, Iloilo officially entered a new Commonwealth charter, which was formally inaugurated on August 25, 1937, resulting in a territorial expansion where the surrounding municipalities of Arevalo, La Paz, Mandurriao, and Molo were consolidated into the city.
+Jaro, following the separation of Leganes and Pavia in the 1920s, was formally absorbed into Iloilo City on January 16, 1941.

 On December 17, 2008, Lapuz, which had been a sub-district of La Paz since the Spanish colonial period, was officially separated and recognized as Iloilo City’s seventh and newest district.
 For several years prior to its formal separation, Lapuz had already functioned as a de facto district, even having its own district president, similar to the other districts of the city.